manimb/upstack_w3_assignment/ReadMe.txt

 This file describes the contents of this repository.

-upstac_assignment_screenshots_logs
+UPSTAC_Assignment_Screenshots_and_logs
-This directory Contains the week 3 assignment related UI screenshots and also the build and execution logs.
+This directory Contains the week 3 assignment related UI screenshots corresponding to the code addition.
+It also contains the and also the build and execution logs of the backend java program

 UPSTAC-Week3-assignment
 This directory contains the code additions for the week 3 assignment.
-This is also used to build the backend java program using intellij IDE
+This code base is also used to build the backend java program using Intellij IDE